 When discussing business continuity, we usually do so with power cuts, floods and other disasters in mind.
 However, a successful business should be resilient to all influences, and if it comes to it, quickly repairable.

 The referendum decision to leave the European Union has focused the minds of UK business leaders on what comes next.
 However Brexit affects your business, it will act upon the business structure you have created.
 The resilience and agility of your business is the part of the unfolding Brexit story in which you are a key player.

-Following the announcement by Prime Minister Theresa May on the 2nd of October, it is now known that the UK will activate article 50 of the Treaty of Lisbon at the end of March 2017, resulting in the UK leaving the EU by the summer of 2019.
+Following the activation of article 50 of the Treaty of Lisbon on the 29th of March, triggering a two-year countdown to the UK leaving the EU.
 Your business continuity plan may pivot around the 2019 date, but will allow for an earlier or later settlement.
 Of course, movements in financial markets and other areas of business may register at any point in the Brexit process.

 Take a breath and gain perspective

 Depending on your view, leaving the European Union will mean fresh opportunities or challenges.
 You should recognise the need to prepare for both.
 Brexit is not a monolithic shadow over your business.
 In practical terms, Brexit will be an assembly of agreements and legislation to enable an ongoing trade relationship between the United Kingdom and European Union.

 Ultimately, there is a limited range of viable options for the new UK-EU relationship.
 You can use scenario planning to work through these.

 Business people are also concerned by less tangible factors such as market sentiment and consumer behaviour.
 These factors constitute much of what is ‘uncertain’ about Brexit.
 We should admit that anything could happen, but understand that a handful of outcomes are very likely to happen.
 These outcomes can be framed and explored in your planning.